kroxylicious/design/proposals/001-ClusterRepresentation.md

 This proposal introduces the concept of _cluster_ into the model.

-A _downstream cluster_ is a kafka cluster that the clients connect to.
-The downstream cluster can be thought of as a 'virtual' cluster or a 'facade' to one or more _upstream clusters_.
-An _upstream cluster_ represents the physical kafka cluster.
-There is a one to one correspondance between a _upstream cluster_ and a physical cluster in the world.
+A _virtual cluster_ is a kafka cluster that the clients connect to.
+The virtual cluster can be thought of as a 'virtual' cluster or a 'facade' to one or more _physical clusters_.
+An _physical cluster_ represents the physical kafka cluster.
+There is a one to one correspondance between a _physical cluster_ and a physical cluster in the world.

 There will be a mechansim to route flexibly between downstreams and upstreams.
 This will allow building useful topologies to serve different use-cases.

 - *one to one* - the simple exposure of a physical cluster
-- *many to one* - kroxy presents many downstream clusters which route to a single upstream - this would support a multitenant use-cases
+- *many to one* - kroxy presents many virtual clusters which route to a single upstream - this would support a multitenant use-cases

 (There's a possiblity of *one-to-many* which a single downstream routes to several upstreams as if they were one, which might be useful for presenting several kafka clusters as if they were one, however, supporting transactions across two clusters would be difficult.
 We won't consider this use-case further).